 Chinese Antarctic Research Expedition CHINARE-21 was the first who arrived in this remote place in January 2005.
-Under the bright summer Sun they made several important scientific research activities – extracted 110 m long ice core sample and installed automatic meteorological station built by Australians.
-It is expected that this station continuously will collect data for 20 years and send it to satellite.
+Under the bright summer Sun, they made several important scientific research activities – extracted 110 m long ice core sample and installed automatic meteorological station built by Australians.
+It is expected that this station continuously will collect data for 20 years and send it to the satellite.
 Data can be seen online here.

 Ambitions of Chinese scientists did not end with this.
 The next expedition installed automatic astronomical observatory PLATO in January 2008.
 This station worked well for 208 days when energy supplies ended and thus far is serviced and restarted every summer.
 The science made by PLATO can be learned here and current situation can be seen on these webcams.
-In fact these webcams show that some accumulation of snow due to winds is taking place here.
+In fact, these webcams show that some accumulation of snow due to winds is taking place here.

 In 2009 the construction of the most extreme Antarctic research station – Kunlun Station – was started.
-For beginning, it, of course, is summer station.
+For the beginning, it, of course, is summer station.

 The work here is extremely demanding.
 It is hard to breathe and one should be very careful not to damage his lungs.
 There are numerous problems which can not be imagined by people elsewhere in the world.
-Going to toilet outside premises seems to be mission impossible: at -60°C everything freezes stone hard immediately after leaving the body, or, if you are not well prepared and quick enough, shortly BEFORE leaving the body.
+Going to the toilet outside premises seems to be mission impossible: at -60°C everything freezes stone hard immediately after leaving the body, or, if you are not well prepared and quick enough, shortly BEFORE leaving the body.
 Hands without handkerchiefs are damaged by frost in 3 minutes time at this temperature.